jesraygarciano/optional_class/Java/Schedule.md

-# Java 1 weel Schedule
+# Java 1 week Schedule

 ## Pre-learning
 1. Install eclipse on your PC